 works of the period discovered by Michael O'Connor.

-The Gay Men's Chorus of Washington, DC, under music director
+Washington, DC: The Gay Men's Chorus of Washington, DC,

-Thea Kano, performs the world premiere of ther TTBB version of
+under music director Thea Kano, performs the world premiere of

-Duruflé's Requiem, recorded live by Candlewood at the
+the TTBB version of Duruflé's Requiem, recorded live by Candlewood

 at the storied "Smoky Mary's"--the Church of St. Mary the Virgin, Times Square, New York City--recording music of Palestrina with Candlewood